 Undergraduate Studies in sociology

 Welcome to the undergraduate program in sociology at the University of Louisville!
 If you are considering sociology as a major or minor but are not quite sure what to expect, here is some information to help you determine if sociology is right for you.
-(The Department offers a BS in sociology, a BA in sociology, a BA in sociology which is entirely online, and a minor in sociology (which can be completed online) and minors in diversity and inequality, health, medicine and well-being, and sociology of culture, ) Click here for full list of A&S degree programs - and detailed information about each program.
+(The Department offers a BS in sociology, a BA in sociology, a BA in sociology which is entirely online, along with a general minor in sociology (which can be completed online) and minors in diversity and inequality, health, medicine and well-being, and sociology of culture, ) Click here for full list of A&S degree programs - and detailed information about each program.

 What is sociology?